janos/swarm-test-cluster/README.md

 ## Accessing the node's log messages

-All logging is handled by Docker and to list log entries use `docker log` command.
+All logging is handled by Docker and to list log entries use `docker logs` command.
 For example, to list logs from the third *swarm* container:

-    docker log swarm3
+    docker logs swarm3

 To change the log verbosity level: